Lucas-Mol/PySecTools-CLI/README.md

 # PySecTools-CLI
-A command line interface to offer some basic CyberSecurity tools
+A command line interface to offer some basic CyberSecurity tools for educational purpose

 ## Intro

 The PySecTools-CLI is a project made to centralize some basic CyberSecurity tools on a Command Line Interface.
+It's been created for educational purpose to practice and show how some attacks work and then figure it out how to prevent them.

 ## Overview